MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/monitoring.md

 In an Eventstream item, there are two types of monitoring experience: **Data insights** and **Runtime logs**.
 Different sources and destinations have one or two types of them.

 ## Prerequisites

 To get started, you must complete the following prerequisites:

 - Get access to a **premium workspace** with **Viewer** or above permissions where your Eventstream item is located in.
 - An Azure event hub source or lakehouse destination is added in your Eventstream item.

 ## Data insights

-**Data insights** is located in the bottom pane of the main editor (canvas).
+**Data insights** is located in the bottom pane of the main editor.
 It provides metrics that you can use to monitor the status and performance of the eventstream, sources and destinations.
 Different sources, destination has different metrics.
 When you select a node in the main editor canvas, the corresponding metrics for this specific node are shown in **Data insights** tab.

 ### Data insights in eventstream node